Department of Germanic and Slavic Languages and Literatures (GRAD)

 Course of Study

-1. Five core courses: Foreign Language Pedagogy, Theories, and Practices; Foundations in German Studies, 1000 to 1750; Foundations in German Studies, 1750 to 1900; Foundations in German Studies, 1900 to the Present; and German Linguistics or History of the German language.
+1. Five core courses: Foreign Language Pedagogy: Theories and Practice; Foundations in German Studies, 1000 to 1750; Foundations in German Studies, 1750 to 1900; Foundations in German Studies, 1900 to the Present; and Theories and Methods in German Studies.
 Incoming students who have satisfactorily completed equivalent graduate courses may be exempted by the directors of graduate studies and graduate advising from one or more of the required courses.

 2. Students are required to take two courses outside the German studies program that complement the students' areas of interest in an interdisciplinary fashion.
 In their first semester students take all their coursework in the program.
 In subsequent semesters, students may take one course per semester outside the program.
 All courses taken outside the program must be approved by the directors of graduate study.